 That was good, but it didn’t surprise me.
 What surprised me was when my friend Jeff, who was supposed to be all ninja-like, started breaking down, crying, sharing his own story.
 You probably don’t know Jeff, but I’ve never seen (or even heard of) him crying.
 He’s a thinker.
 He might have emotional thoughts, but tears?
 With strangers?

 What does this have to to with making good friends?
 It’s simple.
 Good friends share their stories vulnerably without some fake attempt to look put-together, sound smart, or fit in.
 In this risky moment, Jeff, Kevin, and Carrie discovered they had nearly identical, deeply personal experiences.
 What happened next?
 Everyone else took the cue and opened up.
 Over the next several conversations, I saw one ninja, and six random strangers become good friends.

-Usually good friends don’t video their conversations, but we did.
+Good friends don’t usually video their conversations, but we did.

 But maybe you don’t buy it?
 You can do your own experiment.
 Go ahead and watch all of the videos and even use the Bible Plan we created to start making good friends yourself.
 If a group of strangers could become friends with cameras running, then you can do it no problem.
 Whether you have a group you already get together with, or you want to join or start one, I hope you’ll watch these videos and discover what it means to belong.